Winnie-the-Pooh In Winnipeg

 On the second floor of the Pavilion Building, located beside the Nature Playground, you’ll find the Pooh Gallery.

-The gallery contains information about the story behind Winnie-the-Pooh, books, stuffed characters, and illustrations.
+The gallery contains information about the story behind Winnie-the-Pooh, photos of Winnie and Colebourn, books, stuffed characters, and memorabilia.

 Pooh has uttered many quotable lines.
 Here are a few: